-More importantly, we hope your future will be just as rewarding as we have experienced during our careers.
-You will find that it offers challenges, rewards, and an opportunity to grow in your career.
-We stand ready to support your goal of program completion as you continue on your academic journey.
+Cleveland State University is a special place, we want you to take advantage of everything that the University has to offer.
+We hope your future nursing career will be just as rewarding as we have experienced during our careers.
+You will find that it offers challenges, rewards, and an opportunity to gain experience in your career.
+More importantly, we stand ready to support your goal of program completion as you continue your academic journey.
+Professional registered nurses are the most respected profession in our country, and we commend you for choosing this esteemed profession.

-Cleveland State University is committed to ENGAGED LEARNING, and the School of Nursing excels at this endeavor.
+Cleveland State University is committed to ENGAGED LEARNING and the School of Nursing excels at this endeavor.
 Your program of study includes experiences in the classroom, clinical skill lab, interprofessional simulation, and CSU-affiliated clinical sites.
-These experiences are vital to you learning the art and science of nursing on your pathway as a future professional registered nurse.
-You will have the opportunity to gain experience and provide patient care in excellent hospitals and community health agencies in the Greater Cleveland area.
+These experiences are vital to your learning and working alongside healthcare professionals in world-renowned healthcare institutions.
 With this opportunity comes personal accountability to meet quality care standards in the clinical and nursing settings.